T4z4r/scam-detector-mvp/API_DOCUMENTATION.md

 ## 🔍 Overview

-The TZ/KE Scam Detector API provides programmatic access to our machine learning-powered scam detection service.
-The API allows you to analyze SMS messages and other text content to determine the likelihood of being a scam, specifically trained on Tanzania and Kenya fraud patterns.
+The Tanzania Scam Detector API provides programmatic access to our machine learning-powered scam detection service.
+The API allows you to analyze SMS messages and other text content to determine the likelihood of being a scam, specifically trained on Tanzania fraud patterns.

 ### Key Features
-- **High Accuracy**: 89% detection accuracy on TZ/KE scam patterns
+- **High Accuracy**: 89% detection accuracy on Tanzania scam patterns
 - **Fast Response**: Average response time under 200ms
 - **Specialized Detection**: Optimized for East African scam tactics
 - **Confidence Scoring**: Detailed probability assessments